EParisot/Rubik/README.md

 We implemented two algoritms:

 The default one is a Thistlethwaite's 4 phases algorithm.
-But instead of using huge, pre-computed prunning tables, we implemented 4 heuristics, matching the 4 standard algorithm groups and provide sufficient estimation for an IDAstar (depthFirstSearch) search to perform quite well on random scrumbled cubes.
+But instead of using huge, pre-computed prunning tables, we implemented 4 heuristics matching the 4 standard algorithm groups and which could provide sufficient estimation for an IDAstar (depthFirstSearch), performing quite well on randomly scrumbled cubes.
 This implementation will find short solutions (20-50 steps), but may take from a few seconds to few minutes to return.

 <p align="center">